Hrvoje Horvat Jr.

-Hrvoje "Cveba" Horvat (born 16 December 1977) is a Croatian retired handball player and current coach of the HSG Wetzlar.
+Hrvoje "Cveba" Horvat (born 16 December 1977) is a Croatian handball coach and retired handball player.

 Early life

-Born in the family of mother Dunja and father Hrvoje Horvat, a former handballer and the gold medalist from the 1972 Summer Olympics in Munich, the younger Hrvoje finished primary and secondary school in his native Bjelovar, while in Zagreb he graduated from the University of Zagreb's Faculty of Kinesiology.
+Born in the family of mother Dunja and father Hrvoje Horvat, one of the worlds best handballplayers of the 20th Century and gold medalist from the 1972 Summer Olympics in Munich, the younger Hrvoje finished primary and secondary school in his native Bjelovar, while in Zagreb he graduated from the University of Zagreb's Faculty of Kinesiology.

 Playing career

 Horvat started playing handball at ORK Partizan from Bjelovar, where his first coach was Krunoslav "Kuna" Turković.
 Later he played for RK Zagreb and RK Dubrava, with short stints in Switzerland and Germany.
 He was a member of national teams of whole age categories under the Croatian Handball Federation, including several appearances for the senior team.

 In addition to indoor handball, Horvat also played beach handball, being a member of the senior Croatian national team, with which he won the World Championship in Spain and several gold medals from European championships.